christophercalm/BitBoy8/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details
+This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments
 * [Tobias V. Langhoff](https://tobiasvl.github.io/blog/write-a-chip-8-emulator/)